SEAN: There are no quiet weeks for the month of March, each week having a surprisingly robust group of manga coming out. Here’s what’s next week.

-MELINDA: I’ve had this on my “to read” list forever.
+MJ: I’ve had this on my “to read” list forever.
 Perhaps I can finally start picking up the omnibus release.

 SEAN: Speaking of returning after a hiatus with a next-gen cast, UQ Holder is Ken Akamatsu’s new work for Kodansha after the abrupt end of Negima.
 The series takes place in 2086, and magic is now known to the world after the events of Negima.
 The main cast (with perhaps one exception) is not from Negima, however, but a new crew getting ready for some adventure.
 Expect action, humor, and gratuitous nudity.

 And while CLAMP has indeed gone back to the well and restarted their old series xxxHOLIC, we aren’t getting that new run yet.
 Instead, here’s the first omnibus putting back into print the old series that came out 11 years ago – an eternity in manga boom years! – from Del Rey Books, who also published Negima.
 And Genshiken.

 MICHELLE: Ooh!
 I somehow missed out on buying the last couple of volumes of the first run of xxxHOLiC, and now they’re pretty expensive.
 Maybe I’ll pick up the final omnibus instead.

 SEAN: Seven Seas reminds manga bloggers who don’t follow the series that casual readers who don’t follow manga bloggers can’t get enough of Dance in the Vampire Bund.
 The spinoff The Memories of Sledge Hammer has Vol. 2 arrive, and still does not star David Rasche.